computed-axial-lithography/CAL-software-Matlab/README.md

-#CAL-software
+# CAL-software
 This README describes how the CAL projection-generation and projector-control code should be used.
 This code has been developed in Matlab 2018b and is compatible, to our knowledge, with 2017a and newer versions.

+# Projection Optimization
 The optimization code consists of the main script (main_optimize.m) and supporting functions:
--voxelize_target.m
--initialize_projections.m
--optimize_projections.m
--find_threshold.m
--find_scale.m
--get_voxel_count.m
--show_projections.m

-#Projection Optimization
+- voxelize_target.m
+- initialize_projections.m
+- optimize_projections.m
+- find_threshold.m
+- find_scale.m
+- get_voxel_count.m
+- show_projections.m

-Steps of main_optimize.m:
+## Steps of main_optimize.m:
 Define parameters - all system and optimization parameters are defined with params struct -The target should be defined by naming an STL file with params.stl_filename or directly assigning a 2D or 3D matrix to the fields, params.target_2D or params.target_3D.
 -The optimization parameters are then assigned.
 These will need to be tweaked to change the step size and convergence depending on the trial and error results of optimization.